18z/awesome-one-liners-for-network-packets-analysis/icmp/how_to_discover_icmp_destination_unreachable_response_due_to_a_possible_firewall_reject.md

 sudo iptables -I INPUT -p icmp -j REJECT --reject-with icmp-admin-prohibited

-As mentioned in the article of port scanning techniques [2], an ICMP unreachable error could be andy of icmp type 3, code 0, 1, 2, 3, 9, 10, or 13.
+As mentioned in the article of port scanning techniques [2], an ICMP unreachable error could be any of icmp type 3, code 0, 1, 2, 3, 9, 10, or 13.

 ```